Raise Awareness & Funds

 Step 2: Choose the fundraiser that best suits you and your fundraising goal

-ONLINE FUNDRASING The simplest way to ask friends, family or colleagues to sponsor you is to set up an online sponsorship page.
-Online sponsorship saves time as you don’t have to collect donations.
+ONLINE FUNDRAISING The simplest way to ask friends, family or colleagues to sponsor you is to set up an online fundraising page.
+Online fundraising saves time as you don’t have to collect donations.

 Here’s how to do it:

 Tell people why you are fundraising for Free the Bears and how their donation can make a difference to the lives of bears.
-Once your page is set up, email the link to your friends, family and colleagues, link to your Facebook page and share on social media.
-It’s a good idea to ask those likely to sponsor you with a larger amount first to encourage other sponsors to be just as generous with their gifts.
+Once your page is set up, email the link to your friends, family and colleagues & share the link to your Facebook page and other social media.
+You'll probably be surprised by how many people want to support you - it makes people feel good to support their friends for a good cause!

 Other ways to fundraise